Human Relations Code of Conduct

 If there is a pattern of poor performance or serious violation of the School’s code of conduct or professionalism standards, the student may be placed on academic probation concurrent with the remediation, or suspended.
 The student will be notified in writing of the terms of the academic probation or suspension, including the requirements for having the academic probation or suspension removed as well as the consequences of not meeting these requirements according to a specified timeline.

-If a student is unable to meet the academic requirements of the School despite remediation efforts, he or she may be dismissed.
-Additionally, if at any time a student behaves in a manner that is considered incompatible with the ideals of a physician, he or she may be dismissed.
+A student who is unable to meet the academic requirements of the School despite remediation efforts may be dismissed.
+Additionally, a student who at any time behaves in a manner that is considered incompatible with the ideals of a physician may be dismissed.
 If dismissal occurs, the student will be notified in writing of the decision.

 A summary of the actions taken by the Progress Committee may appear in the student’s MSPE, and the student will be notified of this in writing.